andalkhanabro/stroopers/README.md

 - For my countdown screen, I used an image to encircle my numbers for aesthetic purposes which is available [here.](https://unsplash.com/photos/UgNjyPkphtU?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)
 - I used an icon which says "rules" for my game instructions which is available [here.](https://www.bbc.co.uk/bitesize/topics/zvypmfr/articles/z7bfhbk)
 - I added a play icon to my play button which can be licensed from [here.](https://www.vecteezy.com/free-vector/video-play-icon)

+## **Phase 4**

+### **UML Diagram**

+- The UML Diagram is uploaded to the root directory

+### **Sample EventLog**

+The image below shows a simple execution of my program whereby a user starts the program, loads data from file, plays the game and earns points and saves his profile to the scoreboard.
+Initially, the first few events show the parsing events, where old users are loaded and added back to the board.
+Then, a new score profile is made and the game starts.
+The events that follow show the user playing the game, and each event shows how giving a correct answer increments the point count.
+Finally, on the first incorrect answer, the profile of the new user is made and added to the board at the user's discretion.
+The final events then, are, sorting of the scoreboard and determining of the rank of the user who just played.
+In this case, Aandal, Jibran and Shahbaz were 3 old users whose profiles were loaded from file and Mike was the new user who played the game, earned points, added himself to the board and got an assigned rank.

+**Note**: The parsing events show up in the event log because parsing from the _JSON_ format and adding scores back to the board requires the use of the _addScore(Score score)_ method  in the model package.
+Since both instances, adding a new user and parsing old users, make use of the same method, they show up in the event log the first time the game is loaded.

+Tue Apr 11 16:44:17 PDT 2023
+Profile [Username: Jibran, Points: 11] has been added to the board!

+Tue Apr 11 16:44:17 PDT 2023
+Profile [Username: Shahbaz, Points: 7] has been added to the board!

+Tue Apr 11 16:44:17 PDT 2023
+Profile [Username: Aandal, Points: 7] has been added to the board!

+Tue Apr 11 16:44:19 PDT 2023
+A new score has been profile made!
+Game starting with 0 points..

+Tue Apr 11 16:44:44 PDT 2023
+Earned 1 point!
+Player has 1 points now.

+Tue Apr 11 16:44:45 PDT 2023
+Earned 1 point!
+Player has 2 points now.

+Tue Apr 11 16:44:49 PDT 2023
+Earned 1 point!
+Player has 3 points now.

+Tue Apr 11 16:44:50 PDT 2023
+Earned 1 point!
+Player has 4 points now.

+Tue Apr 11 16:44:52 PDT 2023
+Earned 1 point!
+Player has 5 points now.

+Tue Apr 11 16:45:01 PDT 2023
+Earned 1 point!
+Player has 6 points now.

+Tue Apr 11 16:45:02 PDT 2023
+Earned 1 point!
+Player has 7 points now.

+Tue Apr 11 16:45:04 PDT 2023
+Earned 1 point!
+Player has 8 points now.

+Tue Apr 11 16:45:06 PDT 2023
+Earned 1 point!
+Player has 9 points now.

+Tue Apr 11 16:45:12 PDT 2023
+Profile [Username: Mike, Points: 9] has been added to the board!

+Tue Apr 11 16:45:12 PDT 2023
+Scoreboard has been sorted according to points using a sorting method!

+Tue Apr 11 16:45:12 PDT 2023
+Rank of Mike is 2/4 on the board!

+Process finished with exit code 0

+### **Refactoring and General Analysis Of Design**

+While making my UML Diagram, I realised that there are multiple instances where the design of my code can be improved, especially in my big UI classes like GamePanel & GUI where cohesion is poor.
+These classes, albeit fully functional, do more than one thing and are generally unfocused, managing all the technicalities of making AND setting up the components of the GUI.
+I believe that I can factor out a class just to make buttons, or even a collective helper method to set the common functionalities of buttons and labels instead of making a separate method for each one of them (i.e makePlayButton, makeAddUserButton, exitButton etc) and thereby make the code easier to read and modify by enabling a single point of control, which is a vital design principle as seen in CPSC 110.
+Additionally, I see that while I have separate classes for ScoreboardGUI and ScoreUI, my main classes do not have associations with them, meaning that I have instantiated new objects wherever required, instead of making them fields of the class with a global access and reducing memory usage.
+Hence, another possible refactoring is to single out such object instances and make them the fields of the class (e.g making ScoreBoardGUI a static field of GUI which can be referred to anywhere in the rest of the code.)

+Another possible refactoring is in MyCustomColors class.
+Here, while I define my own colors using RGB values, I make use of built-in Java colors as well, and the same class is making colors, managing internal representations (hexadecimal, name, RGB) and storing them as a map data structure.
+This means that the class has low cohesion and can be broken down into simpler classes for improved readability.
+One way of doing so is to make an abstract class Color to represent a general color, and then make two classes
+MyColors and JavaColors extend it, abstracting out the methods that are common to both to reduce code duplication.
+Alternatively, another way around this could be to make an enumeration of colors and use that in other classes instead of making them fields and managing them in the same class.

+Overall, there are also multiple instances in my TUI code where I code abstract out a field of type Scanner and reinitialise it wherever I require user input and hence a Scanner object.
+While this might not affect performance significantly right now because of the scale of the codebase, I believe it would be good practice to make use of the same object instances wherever possible.